- Knowledge Centre

 Acupuncture research

-One of the main objectives of the NVA is to support and publish high-quality, reliable, and relevant research on acupuncture.
+One of the objectives of the NVA is to support and publish high-quality, reliable, and relevant research on acupuncture.
 Research that covers the entire field of acupuncture.
-We share the studies on this page to make the information accessible to everyone: acupuncturists, patients, and other interested parties.
+We share the studies on this page to make the information accessible to everyone interested in scientific research on acupuncture.

+In the yellow menu on the left side of this page, all studies are categorized by specific topics.
 We regularly add new research.
-More than 80% of scientific studies on Traditional Chinese Medicine (TCM) still mainly focus on acupuncture and the use of needles.
+More than 80% of the scientific studies on Traditional Chinese Medicine (TCM) still primarily focus on acupuncture and the use of needles.
 But acupuncture is more than just needle treatments.
-An acupuncturist works from a holistic approach, considers nutrition, lifestyle, symptoms, and tailors the treatment to the individual.
+An acupuncturist works from a holistic approach, considering nutrition, lifestyle, complaints, and tailoring the treatment to the individual person.

 Keep an eye on this page for new research updates!